cnicholas63/cnicholas63.github.io/README.md

 [Details](https://github.com/cnicholas63/NYAS_Final)

 ## AVON Web App
-This project is a work in progress is being developed as a means of developing my skills.
-It provides a reponsive website that allows the management and tracking of customers, products and orders.
+A reponsive website that allows the management and tracking of customers, products and orders.
+This is a work in progress and is being developed as a means of learning new skills and embedding exising ones.
 [Details](https://github.com/cnicholas63/WebProjectAVON)

 The site utilises a range of technologies including: